MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-levels-top-10-hardest-extreme-demons-2022.md

 # #5: Sakupen Circles

+We're now entering the top 5!
 The fifth hardest level in the game is Sakupen Circles by DrCuber and more.
 This is a level that mostly tests your skill with the wave game mode, featuring some of the hardest wave parts ever made in Geometry Dash.

 Just like The Hallucination, this level [follows the Nine Circles level formula](/posts/history-of-nc-levels/), but a lot more strictly.